complxalgorithm/TweetKeywordMapper/README.md

 [![asciicast](https://asciinema.org/a/599645.svg)](https://asciinema.org/a/599645)

-Mapping can be done on count results from the same session through searching Twitter or reading from a CSV/XLSX file, or on count results that were mapped in a previous session.
+Mapping can be done on count results from the same session through searching Twitter or reading from a CSV/XLSX file, or on count results that were mapped in a previous session by specifying the relevant field within your US State boundaries shapefile.
 Below is an example map that was generated using GeoPandas:

 <img src="./sample/sample_map.png" alt="sample geopandas map showing results Tweets that contained either of 4 keywords" />

 ## Other Features
-- Map previous Tweet count results field in US State boundaries shapefile using GeoPandas.
 - Create a file using default fields <em>Tweet_ID</em>, <em>Keyword</em>, and <em>State</em>.
     - Used if your default file does not already exist, or if you just want to create another file.
     - It is best to create a file used by this program in this manner.